wdpark/medicine/Radiology/Week 4 (Neuro)/Pediatric Cervical Spine, Normal Anatomy, Variants, and Trauma.md

 	- Normal also indicates the transverse atlantal ligament and alar ligament are intact
 - Pseudospread of the Atlas on the Axis (Pseudo-Jefferson fracture)
 	- Up to 6 mm lateral displacement of lateral masses relative to dens is common up to 4 yo and can be seen up to 7 yo
+- Normal C1-C3 displacement
+	- In both flexion and extension, anterior edges of spinous processes should line up within 1 mm
+		- If line does not overlap the anterior aspect of the spinous process of C2 by 2 mm or more, a true injury is present
+		- Abnormal posterior cervical line indicates presence of bilateral pars interarticularis of C2
+			- AKA hangman fracture
+- Absence of Lordos